wei100/custom-actions/README.md

 <!-- start quote -->
-💬 Quote of the Day: "Faith is the first factor in a life devoted to service.
-Without it, nothing is possible.
-With it, nothing is impossible."
+💬 Quote of the Day: "Science can make man comfortable, but only wisdom can make man happy."
 <!-- end quote -->